 - Brand Management

-Plus two modules from a list of options including: Sales Management, Operations Management, Consumer Behaviour, Financial Management, Organisational Studies, and French, German or Spanish.
+Plus two modules from a list of options including: including Sales Management, Company Law, Operations Management, Retail Buying, Financial Management and languages.

 There is also the opportunity to spend semester two of year two studying abroad instead of some of the above modules.

 Year on placement or studying abroad (or 6 months of each)